 This is where the real fun started.
 Using the knowledge we developed about the products and their corresponding search terms, we developed a test that ran throughout April, comparing three different product variations with notable price differences--all targeting searches for [Client Keyword].
 The results are preliminary, but interesting:

 We would assume that price would have an effect on the entire model, and there appears to be some patterns.
 We like to see the increased CTR from the lower priced product.
-CTR is a critical component of auction dynamics, and raising it almost always leads to increase performance.
+CTR is a critical component of auction dynamics, and raising it almost always leads to increased performance.